xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 Precompute the necessary data for the variation-distance graphs.
 Uses as input the output of the [2_get_window_data](#2getwindowdata) stage and outputs the following files:

-* sequence_data_*.tsv: Table of the vertex data for the variation distance graphs.
+* *sequence_data_&ast.tsv*: Table of the vertex data for the variation distance graphs.
 Each row represents a single vertex.

-* edge_data_*.tsv: Table of edge data for variation-distance graphs.
+* *edge_data_&ast;.tsv*: Table of edge data for variation-distance graphs.
 Each row represents a single edge.

-* distance_matrix_*.tsv: Table of pairwise Levenshtein distances of the vertices.
+* *distance_matrix_&ast;.tsv*: Table of pairwise Levenshtein distances of the vertices.

-* graph_stats_*.tsv: Summary statistics of the graph (e.g., number of vertices).
+* *graph_stats_&ast;.tsv*: Summary statistics of the graph (e.g., number of vertices).

-Arguments
+Arguments:

 * --input: Directory with output from [2_get_window_data](#2getwindowdata) stage.